NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     1. Lesson 1 Objective Overview
         ---------------------------

-        1.  []{#primary_forward .anchor}You need to create a new primary
-            forward lookup zone for Engineering.TreyReseach.net.
-The
-            zone should have its data stored in Active Directory and be available to all domain controllers in the domain.
+        1. You need to create a new primary forward lookup zone for Engineering.TreyReseach.net.
+The zone should have its data stored in Active Directory and be available to all domain controllers in the domain.
 What Windows PowerShell commands would you use?

             a.
 Add-DnsServerPrimaryZone -Name
                 ‘Engineering.TreyResearch.net’ -zone